ErikEJ/EFCorePowerTools/.github/ISSUE_TEMPLATE.md

 Describe what is not working as expected.

-### Steps to reproduce
+### Provide steps to reproduce

 Please include a **complete** description or project that I can redo/run to reproduce the issue.

-### Further technical details
+### Provide technical details

-EF Core version in use: (e.g. EF Core 6)
+- EF Core version in use: (e.g. EF Core 6)

-Is Handlebars used: yes/no
+- Is Handlebars used: no/yes

+- Is .dacpac used: no/yes

-EF Core Power Tools version: (found in About dialog - blue questionmark icon on context menu)
+- EF Core Power Tools version: (found in About dialog - blue questionmark icon on context menu)

-Database engine: (SQL Server, Azure SQL, Postgres, Oracle, Firebird, SQLite, MySQL)
+- Database engine: (SQL Server, Azure SQL, Postgres, Oracle, Firebird, SQLite, MySQL)

-Visual Studio version: (e.g. Visual Studio 2022)
+- Visual Studio version: (e.g. Visual Studio 2022)